 This winter, however, I decided that everyone was a little older (and hopefully, a little more careful) and we were ready to try again.
 I put together a little art studio, in a little house, on a little budget.

-Inside the caddies are scissors, a glue stick, a hole punch, markers (regular and thin), a tape dispenser (for a good one, see this post), and plastic shape tracers my husband purchased 3 years ago.
+Inside the caddies are scissors, a glue stick, a hole punch, markers (regular and thin), a tape dispenser (for a good one, see this post), and plastic shape tracers purchased 3 years ago.